 Welcome to Family Practice Associates!

-At Family Practice Associates, your doctor is part of a Patient Centered Medical Home!
-Our doctors and staff know that building relationships with our patients and working closely with other health care professionals are keys to improving health and treating illness.
+At Family Practice Associates, your doctor is part of a Patient Centered Medical Home.
+This means that our doctors and staff know that building relationships with our patients and working closely with other health care professionals are keys to improving health and treating illness.
 Our patients are partners in making decisions about the care they receive.
-Our Patient Care Coordinators ensure that our patients understand their medicines, schedule follow-up appointments and receive the tests and screenings recommended to stay healthy.

-For more information about what it means to be a Patient Centered Medical Home, please click HERE.
-If you have further questions, please be sure to call our office.
+For more information about what it means to be a Patient Centered Medical Home, please click here or ask us!
+We look forward to caring for you!